dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 Main memory is the next level of the hierarchy, downstream from the caches.
 Requests to load and store data are initiated by the Memory Controller Unit (MCU).
 In the past, this circuit was located in the north bridge chip on the motherboard.
 But nowadays, most processors have this component embedded, so the CPU has a dedicated memory bus connecting it to the main memory.

-Main memory uses DRAM (Dynamic Random Access Memory), technology that supports large capacities at reasonable cost points.
+Main memory uses DRAM (Dynamic Random Access Memory) technology that supports large capacities at reasonable cost points.
 When comparing DRAM modules, people usually look at memory density and memory speed, along with its price of course.
 Memory density defines how much memory the module has measured in GB.
 Obviously, the more available memory the better as it is a precious resource used by the OS and applications.

 The performance of the main memory is described by latency and bandwidth.
 Memory latency is the time elapsed between the memory access request being issued and when the data is available to use by the CPU.
 Memory bandwidth defines how many bytes can be fetched per some period of time, and is usually measured in gigabytes per second.

 #### DDR

-DDR (Double Data Rate) DRAM technology is the predominant DRAM technology supported by most CPUs.
-Historically, DRAM bandwidths have improved every generation while the DRAM latencies have stayed the same or even increased.
+(Double Data Rate) is the predominant DRAM technology supported by most CPUs.
+Historically, DRAM bandwidths have improved every generation while the DRAM latencies have stayed the same or increased.
 Table @tbl:mem_rate shows the top data rate, peak bandwidth, and the corresponding reading latency for the last three generations of DDR technologies.
 The data rate is measured in millions of transfers per second (MT/s).
 The latencies shown in this table correspond to the latency in the DRAM device itself.
 Typically, the latencies as seen from the CPU pipeline (cache miss on a load to use) are higher (in the 50ns-150ns range) due to additional latencies and queuing delays incurred in the cache controllers, memory controllers, and on-die interconnects.
 You can see an example of measuring observed memory latency and bandwidth in [@sec:MemLatBw].

 -----------------------------------------------------------------
    DDR       Year   Highest Data   Peak Bandwidth  In-device Read